Updated: Oct 4

 The reason that I ask this is because for a long, long time (like, most of my life long), I had lived with the belief that I should try my best to be strong and not show my emotions because it made me weaker, more frail, embarrassing, and not anything I wanted myself to be.

-This could be linked to that childhood abandonment episode, but I won’t get into the details of that here because honestly in the grand scheme of things it doesn’t matter how I got there.
+Now, I could have this belief for a variety of reasons, none of which are important here.
 The point is, I became a master at hiding my emotions, except ones of judgement, strength, and ones that I deemed more “highly regarded”.

 So I did what a lot of people do and covered it up with harsher feelings.

 I knew that the feeling of powerlessness was incredibly heavy and uncomfortable, but at this phase in my life I wasn’t yet in recovery, nor was I looking at any part of it or doing any work on myself.
-Instead, I became more angry, resentful, irritable, and unkind to everyone around me, especially my partner.
+So to try and reduce those emotions in me I became more angry, resentful, irritable, and unkind to everyone around me, especially my partner.

 And as you can imagine, this made everything much worse.